krimler/opal-gkpo/README.md

 This artifact accompanies the paper **“Opal: An Operator Algebra View for RLHF (with the GKPO Interchange Schema)”**.

+We present Opal, an operator view of reinforcement learning from human feedback (RLHF).
+Objectives are expressed as ladders of two primitives on a base utility: additive penalties and multiplicative pairwise weights.
+We show a simple reduction law with if-and-only-if conditions: such ladders collapse to a normal form on pairwise margins when the reference is fixed, penalties are additive, and weights are independent of intermediate margins.
+When these assumptions do not hold (reference shift, non-additive gates, score-dependent weights), finite examples witness non-reducibility.

 ## Contents
 - `gkpo.py`: GKPO schema, canonicalization, deterministic `opal_hash`, reducibility flags.
 - `adapters/`: tiny adapters for DPO and RRHF.